-Criteria Specifications Measured Performance Passed SPS Position Service Availability ≥ 99% Horizontal Service Availability average location ≥ 90% Horizontal Service Availability worst-case location ≥ 99% Vertical Service Availability average location ≥ 90% Vertical Service Availability worst-case location 100% availability on all days Yes Positioning Accuracy ≤ 8 meters 95% All-in-View Global Average Horizontal Error (SIS Only) ≤ 15 meters 95% All-in- View worst site Horizontal Error (SIS Only) ≤ 13 meters 95% All-in- View Global Average Vertical Error (SIS Only) ≤ 33 meters 95% All-in- View worst site Vertical Error (SIS Only) 1) <4 metres 95% Horizontal Error at the site 2) <10 metres 95% Vertical Error at the site Yes
+Criteria Specifications Measured Performance Passed SPS Position Service Availability ≥ 99% Horizontal Service Availability average location ≥ 90% Horizontal Service Availability worst-case location ≥ 99% Vertical Service Availability average location ≥ 90% Vertical Service Availability worst-case location 100% availability on all days Yes Positioning Accuracy ≤ 8 meters 95% All-in-View Global Average Horizontal Error (SIS Only) ≤ 15 meters 95% All-in- View worst site Horizontal Error (SIS Only) ≤ 13 meters 95% All-in- View Global Average Vertical Error (SIS Only) ≤ 33 meters 95% All-in- View worst site Vertical Error (SIS Only) 1) <6 metres 95% Horizontal Error at the site 2) <12 metres 95% Vertical Error at the site Yes

 From the table it can be seen that the measured performance is within the required values for almost all requirements.
-The exception is the SIS accuracy, which is because the processing results still include contributions such as ionospheric residual errors which appear larger than usual for most of December.
+The exceptions are the SIS accuracy, which is because the processing results still include contributions such as ionospheric residual errors which appear larger than usual for most of January, and the SIS continuity, due to 2 unscheduled outages in this period.

-Code: GMVNSL_IAA-GPS-SPS-Q4-22
+GMV_IAA-GPS-SPS-Q1-23

-Date: 27/01/23
+14/04/23

-Version: 1.0
+1.0

-Page: 30 of 32
+29 of 31